 - Written for general audiences and are meant to entertain, inform, or present an opinion.

 - Include articles on diverse topics of popular interest and current events.

 - Articles typically written by journalists or professional writers.

 - Available in print and online and one of the first mediums to report on an event.

 - Provides very current information about events, people, or places at the time they are published.

 - Useful for information on current events or to track the development of a story as it unfolds.

 - NewsBank and Newspaper Source are popular databases to search for news articles.
-Find them on the Databases & Articles page on the library homepage.
+Find them on the A-Z Database List.

 - Available through the library and provide scholarly coverage in a variety of disciplines.

 - Users can create playlists and create clips that can be embedded into other documents.

 - Video databases such as Films on Demand and Kanopy can be found through the A-Z Database List.